Swamy-s-Tech-Skills-Academy-AI-ML-Data/creative-ai-mini-kit/README.md

 # Creative AI Mini Kit

-A compact yet powerful toolkit leveraging OpenAI’s GPT-3.5 and DALL-E 3 models to automate email responses, generate code from natural language, summarize text, and create images from descriptions.
+A compact yet powerful toolkit leveraging OpenAI's GPT-3.5 and DALL-E 3 models to automate email responses, generate code from natural language, summarize text, and create images from descriptions.
 Designed for AI-driven creativity and efficiency.

 ## 1. Clone the Repository